vasillyubenov/GyroCar/README.md

 Bluetooth Pairing

+    The Unity AutoConnect script has MAC Address that for now you have to manully add (TODO: Add NFC reading to open an with current MAC)
     Once the ESP32 is running, open your smartphone's Bluetooth settings.
     Look for the ESP32 and pair with it.
     Once paired, open the Unity application on your smartphone.